GLIMS-RGI/rgitools/docs/dem_examples/thana.rst

 Located in the eastern Himalayas (`28°01'16.1"N 90°36'36.6"E <https://goo.gl/maps/uGeddecxxueBRntp7>`_),
 RGI60-15.02578.

-The sources available are: ASTER, COPDEM, AW3D30, DEM3, SRTM, MAPZEN and TanDEM-X.
+The sources available are: ASTER, COPDEM, AW3D30, DEM3, SRTM, NASADEM, MAPZEN and TanDEM-X.

 Summary
 -------

 - Aster has a noisy glacier surface
 - SRTM is available for the entire High Mountain Asia
+- NASADEM shows noticeable differences to SRTM in steeper (often unglaciated areas) which are also present in e.g. ASTER.
+But the flatter/lower parts of the glacier look similar.

 Maps
 ----